SkyeOfBreeze/ros_kinetic_sabertooth_serial/README.md

 Documentation in the beginning may be lacking, but will get better over time.
 This currently has a somewhat working simple serial running at 9600 on /dev/ttyUSB0, that can be either a listener node or be used via a different node as a dependency.
 Packetized serial does not work at the moment

+Support for geometry_msgs twist.
+Note: Currently not working right.
+Unit test needs to be written to test against.

 Note!
 Currently unstable!
 Use at your own risk!
 As I finalize the structure, things may break, or not work at all when you check it out